MiswaQ/rock-paper-scissors/README.md

 ##### Colors chosen for this page are..
 ![Chosen colors on the page.](/assets/images/readmimg/chosencollor.png)
 <br>
-I chose this colors so that there is a darker theam in the background while there is a colorful game on top.
+I chose this colors so that there is a darker theme in the background while there is a colorful game on top.
 <br>
 <br>

 ##### Features I would have wanted to have!
 - I would want to set a cap on how many games there is.
 Preferably the game would be first up to 10 points win.
 - Ones one has come up to 10 points the game would ask if user would want to play again.
-- I would also want to have a highscore where user would if they got good points be able to add name and be placed on the board.
+- I would also want to have a high score where user would if they got good points be able to add name and be placed on the board.
-- The react time would be another thing.
-As the user choses an option the reaction from computer would be delayed half a sec.
+- The reaction time would be another thing.
+As the user chooses an option the reaction from computer would be delayed half a sec.
 - And also the point would be added at the same time as computer choice are shown.
-- When loading the page the start button and hands will also have delayed apparence.
+- When loading the page the start button and hands will also have delayed appearance.
 <br>
 <br>